 People drift in and out: brothers, sisters, step-parents and tangled family trees.
-The only thing for certain is that no one's status, or membership in any family is permanent.
+The only thing for certain is that no one's domestic status is truly permanent.
 We can protest the facts all we want, but chances are few kids will have the same familial bonds that occurred in previous eras.
-Statistically, at least 50% of our kids will experience divorce, followed by single-parent or step-family dynamics.
+Statistically, at least 50% of American children will experience divorce, followed by single-parent or step-family dynamics.

-Perhaps it's time to invoke the Quad Rule: where parenting and teaching overlap, we find a large variety of parenting strategies interacting with a relatively limited number of teaching strategies.
+Perhaps it's time to invoke the Quad Rule: where parenting and teaching overlap, we find a large variety of parenting strategies interacting with a relatively limited number of teaching methods.
 It's not that every teacher doesn't bring something unique to the job; rather, most are operating from a common theoretical foundation.
-If every parent were to pick up a used Educational Psychology text from a college bookstore and look it over, we would all have a better chance of understanding our teachers and integrating their work with our parenting efforts.
+If every parent were to pick up a used Educational Psychology text from a college bookstore and look it over, we would all have a better chance of working with our teachers and integrating their efforts with ours.